 Bonus Tips:

-• Water is another essential for butterflies.
+- Water is another essential for butterflies.
 Most species obtain the water they need from flowers they visit, but many still enjoy a damp area from which to drink.
 Although butterflies are unable to drink from open water, you can easily provide a small puddle or seep for their use.
 Wet sand in a shallow dish filled with rocks or gravel can serve as a butterfly oasis.

-• To make your wildscape more attractive to additional butterflies, provide rotting apples, peaches, bananas, and other fleshy fruits
+- To make your wildscape more attractive to additional butterflies, provide rotting apples, peaches, bananas, and other fleshy fruits.

-Tip No. 3: Soak in the Sun
+Tip 3: Soak in the Sun

 Because butterflies prefer open, sunny spaces, a full-sun native wildflower garden is ideal.